kukynas/K1-Max/Upgrades/README.md

 Extra material required: M5x5mm grab screw X 4 pcs and M3x20mm grab screw X 4 pcs, next GT2 20T 3mm hole pulleys with teeth X 2 pcs and GT2 20T 3mm hole pulleys without teeth X 2 pcs

-If you plan to also upgrade X rods/tubes then these are 10x1mm size seamless stainless type, you can also use 10x1.5mm for better stiffness, XY joints are remixed with deeper hole at the top so one of the rod/tube is longer by 2mm so 385mm instead of 383mm, so 1pcs should be cut to 383mm and second to 385mm
+If you plan to also upgrade X rods/tubes then these are 10x1mm size seamless stainless type, you can also use 10x1.5mm for better stiffness, make sure you source high precision tubes with 50 micron (-0.05mm) tolerances otherwise those bushing won't slide properly and will bind, XY joints are remixed with deeper hole at the top so one of the rod/tube is longer by 2mm so 385mm instead of 383mm, so 1pcs should be cut to 383mm and second to 385mm

-New print head bushings are made of 25% Carbon filled Teflon (PTFE) which should be easily sourced in your country, just let them machine it to the original size = 10x14x45mm , I'll also be experimenting with Ertalyte TX as an alternative
+New print head bushings are made of 25% Carbon filled Teflon (PTFE) which are available on the market, Graphen filled teflon would work as well, just let them machine it to the original size = 10x14x45mm , I'll be also experimenting with Ertalyte TX as an alternative

 I had to use original Y bearings as the Y rods are too far apart causing X gantry to bind if any other sliding material is used, I will keep experimenting with other option but for now this works best